 There’s hardly an industry around that hasn’t been impacted in some way by 3D CAD modeling.
 From the entertainment industry to the manufacturing industry, 3D models abound.
 Even the Smithsonian Institution has gotten in on the act by creating the first-ever 3D Presidential Portrait, using a combination of 3D scanning, 3D modeling software, and other 21st century technologies.
 See details at the Smithsonian Digitization Program Office.

 If you’ve seen any of the current rashes of “action thrillers” at the Cinema, then you’ve seen scores of 3D models.
-Whether it’s the superhero scaling a building or the Batmobile soaring down a mountainside, 3D models, interspersed with live action make for special effects that make the original King Kong look like a children’s puppet show.
-The fact is that there’s hardly a big film (or many of the popular television shows) that comes out of Hollywood without extensive use of 3D modeling.
-Even in shows that aren’t full of special effects, it’s relatively common to have 3D images added to shots to improve the texture and design of the scene.
+Whether it’s the superhero scaling a building or the Batmobile soaring down a mountainside, 3D models, interspersed with live-action make for special effects that make the original King Kong look like a children’s puppet show.
+The fact is that there’s hardly a big film (or any of the popular television shows) that comes out of Hollywood without extensive use of 3D modeling.
+Even for shows that aren’t full of special effects, it’s relatively common to have 3D images added to shots to improve the texture and design of the scene.

 Whether it’s reverse engineering or conceptualization of an entirely new product, 3D modeling in all of its forms is regularly used to improve the design, re-fabricate parts, and rush products to market.
 Moreover, in manufacturing, 3D modeling has the opportunity to go beyond the creation of virtual models.
 With the advent of reliable, multi-media 3D Printing technologies, it is not far-fetched to envision an entire floor of 3D Printers in place of a traditional manufacturing and assembly line.
 As far back as January of 2014, Forbes Magazine was speculating on this very scenario.

-Mostly when we think of publishing we still think of paper or digital e-readers.
+When we think of publishing, many still think of paper or digital e-readers.
 This is one of the less intuitive areas where 3D modeling is coming into play.
-Publishers of textbooks and other illustrated books are turning to 3D modeling to create and show pictures of difficult to access terrain, flora and fauna or areas that are politically inaccessible.
-Or, like artist’s renderings, sometimes, the 3D illustrations may be fantastical, in order to depict something that mankind has never seen, like pre-historic events or visions of the future.
+Publishers of textbooks and other illustrated books are turning to 3D modeling to create and show pictures of difficult to access terrain, flora, and fauna or areas that are politically inaccessible.
+Or, like the artist’s renderings, sometimes, the 3D illustrations may be fantastical, in order to depict something that mankind has never seen, like pre-historic events or visions of the future.

 Advertising and Marketing